MMOG77/The-Vat/AssignmentOne_Instructions_DRAFT.md

 ![Keywords, Category](https://github.com/MMOG77/The-Vat/blob/master/KDPsc3.4.png)

+Hold on; we’re almost to the fun part.
+Age and Grade ratings allow you to narrow down your audience according to maturity level (red, dotted).
+Finally, the last section of this stage (blue, dotted) allows authors the option of giving their book a delayed release and opening a pre-order campaign.

 ![Age Range, Pre-order](https://github.com/MMOG77/The-Vat/blob/master/KDPsc3.5.png)

 ## 3. Entering Content

+## 4. Entering Marketing Information

 **Before you go forth and take the literary world by storm, let's lay those burning questions to rest.**